WU-James/Cquirrel_Implementation/README.md

 ![Figure of running time](https://github.com/WU-James/Cquirrel_Implementation/blob/main/figure/figure.png)

 The cluster bar chart of running time (in sec) of Cquirrel algorithm.
-Left: clustered by parallelism.
-Right: clustered by SF.
+Left: grouped by parallelism.
+Right: grouped by SF.